Chapter 1: Plate Tectonics

 1.3 Plate Tectonics and Topography

-Below are 5 topographic profiles showing different plate boundary configurations.
-A topographic profile is a graph that shows elevation changes as you walk from one point on the earth to another.
+Below are five topographic profiles showing different plate boundary configurations.
+A topographic profile is a graph that shows elevation changes as you walk from one point on the Earth to another.
 These are all made with vertical exaggeration (length/elevation) of 50:1.
 This overemphasizes the changes in topography.
 In all of these profiles, the 0 value on the vertical axis is at sea level.

-- For the topographic profiles in Table 1.5 below, identify what type of plate boundary is being shown using the names from Figure 1.1.
-Pay close attention to the y-axis.
+- For the topographic profiles in Table 1.4, identify what types of plate boundaries are shown using the names from Figure 1.1.
+Pay close attention to the y-axis versus x-axis.

-- On each profile draw the location of the boundary between the two plates.
-You can express this as a single line.
+- On each profile, draw the location of the boundary between the two plates.
+You can show this as a single line.

 - Indicate which direction each tectonic plate is moving (you can use arrows for this).